Anastasios Venetsanopoulos: Research record

-Venetsanopoulos had a long and productive career in research, education and university administration.
-He was an internationally renowned researcher in the fields of multimedia systems, digital signal and image processing, digital communications, biometrics and neural networks.
-Over a period of four decades, he established himself in the worldwide telecommunications and signal processing community as an outstanding researcher, scholar, professor and consultant.
+Venetsanopoulos had a long career in research, education and university administration.
+He was an internationally researcher in the fields of multimedia systems, digital signal and image processing, digital communications, biometrics and neural networks.
+Over a period of four decades, he established himself in the worldwide telecommunications and signal processing community as a researcher, scholar, professor and consultant.
 He made contributions to telecommunications, signal and image processing, multimedia and biometrics research by authoring and co-authoring many journal papers and books.
 His pioneering and fundamental research contributions, along with the writing of numerous graduate-level books, opened up new vistas in several fields, including telecommunications; multidimensional filter theory and design; the design of non-linear filters; multimedia neural networks; biometrics applications and WLAN positioning systems.

 According to a 2020 Google Scholar count, his work has been cited in over 22,600 research papers and 400 textbooks.
 He was a mentor for over 160 graduate students and post-doctoral fellows.